 Since the onset of COVID-19, thousands of events worldwide have been cancelled or postponed.
-From the 2020 Olympics to Broadway shows, from the Met Gala to the Eurovision Song Contest, not a single physical event could go on while staying safe from the pandemic.
+From the 2020 Olympics to Broadway shows, from the Met Gala to the Eurovision Song Contest, not a single major physical event could proceed without jeopardizing safety during the pandemic.

 Despite this, a few events companies were able to continue their operations (or even grow) during the lockdown period, as they took this opportunity to translate their concepts into a virtual setting.
-Today, virtual events have become the new normal.
+Virtual events have become the new normal.

 “Virtual events have proven their worth, offering levels of reach, flexibility, and convenience unmatched by physical events.
 Online events are now a must for marketing efforts moving forward.”

-In the near future, though, the circumstances will allow businesses to integrate the virtual and physical aspects of event planning and delivery into one model.
-Physical events might be streamed live to enable participants to engage no matter where they are.
-Some elements, such as Q&A’s, will be able to move onto digital mediums.
+In the near future, though, the circumstances will allow businesses to integrate the virtual and physical aspects of event planning and delivery into one model—the hybrid event marketing format.
+In-person events may be streamed live to enable participants to engage no matter where they are.
+Some elements, such as Q&A sessions, will be able to move onto digital mediums.

-Hybrid events are foreseen as a vital part of the new normal in the events industry.
+Hybrid events are foreseen as a vital part of the new normal in the event marketing industry.
 Conferences, trade shows, global town halls, and sales kick-offs are just a few examples of events that will likely adapt effortlessly to the hybrid model.

 The Ortus Club, an international marketing company specialising in knowledge-sharing events and roundtables for the C-level, managed to keep growing its global operations amidst all the lockdowns.
 Soon after the initial wave of cancellations and postponements, the company acted fast to turn things around, proposing virtual roundtable options for their clients.